wavestoweather/data_download_selz_etal_2022/README.md

 `R2B6` approx. 40km model resolution
 `R2B7` approx. 20km model resolution

-Every experiments consists of 12 cases (initialization times) and 5 members, giving 660 individual simulations in total.
+Every experiment consists of 12 cases (initialization times) and 5 members, giving 660 individual simulations in total.
 The data of each simulation is stored in a separate folder which is named:

     output_<exp>_<case>_<resolution>_<member>